 Create your own algorithm

-This tutorial takes you through the steps to serve your algorithm in a Docker container compatible with the requirements of grand-challenge.org.
-We focus on creating a Docker container to perform inference with your algorithm on test data, but most instructions apply to any algorithm.
+The tutorial takes you through the steps to serve your algorithm in a Docker container that's compatible with the requirements of grand-challenge.org.
+These steps may include the use of a python library called evalutils, which provides a code template for you to edit in your algorithm.

 On Grand Challenge, you build your algorithm container to process only one set of inputs at a time: this could be a single CT-image , but also an MR image plus a CT image from one patient.
 Batched inputs are not natively supported, and should be avoided.

 As an algorithm developer you also need to configure an input and output interface, which lets Grand Challenge know how to read the input and output of your algorithm (more on interfaces later) .
 A user can download the outputs of a job, or they can view the results in the web browser, using our own browser-based viewer (CIRRUS).

 For contact and support, please email firstname.lastname@example.org.